ImperialCollegeLondon/rse_further_git_course/episodes/l1-05-continuous_integration.md

 you may need additional setup actions if you have specific requirements for different versions.

-The value of this kind of workflow is pretty straight forward.
-You can check that a freshly checked out version of your can be successfully built.
+The value of this kind of workflow is pretty straightforward.
+You can check that a freshly checked out version of your code can be successfully built.
 You can run similar builds across a variety of operating systems and compilers to ensure broad compatibility.